 Who do you serve?
 What do your ideal clients look like?
 What kinds of people/businesses are your services designed for?

-the answers to these questions don’t all have to be on the home page, but should be included throughout the rest of your site.
+TIP: The answers to “why” and “How?” don’t have to be on the home page, but should be included throughout the rest of your site.

 03. Use simple language